Our History

 The history of tabernacle of prayer

-The University of Southern Mississippi was the location where college students from across the country came for a meeting with destiny.
-In the late 1980’s, Pastor was the president of Prayer-Time Fellowship.
-This fellowship met for worship on Monday and Thursday nights in the chapel on the campus of USM.
-As many of the students were graduating, they felt called of God to remain in Hattiesburg, but wanted to continue to grow in their walk with the Lord.
-This marked the beginning Ecumenical Services on Sunday mornings on the Campus until the Lord burdened Pastor Scott’s heart to begin a ministry work in Hattiesburg.
-Through much prayer, counsel, and wisdom the name Tabernacle of Prayer was birthed.
+The University of Southern Mississippi, in Hattiesburg, MS, is where college students from across the country came for a meeting with destiny.
+In the late 1980s, Pastor Micah J. Scott, Sr. was the president of Prayer-Time Fellowship, a Christian student ministry at USM.
+This fellowship met twice weekly for worship in the USM campus chapel.
+Upon graduating, many of the Fellowship students felt called by God to remain in Hattiesburg.
+Still, they wanted to continue growing in their walk with the Lord.
+As a result, Ecumenical Services began on Sunday mornings on the campus until the Lord burdened Pastor Scott's heart to start a ministry in Hattiesburg.
+The ministry name "Tabernacle of Prayer" was birthed through much prayer, counsel, and wisdom.